top of page

 Main Threats

-There is a general lack of information on Asiatic golden cat populations and their status, as well as a low level of public awareness.
-However, the main threats to the Asiatic golden cat appear to be habitat loss and alteration due to deforestation across its range.
-Southeast Asian forests are undergoing the world’s fastest regional deforestation rates due to the expansion of oil palm, coffee, acacia, and rubber plantations.
-The Asiatic golden cat is also threatened by hunting for its pelt and bones which are used in traditional medicine, and also for its meat which is considered a delicacy in some areas.
-In some regions people believe that the consumption of Asiatic golden cat meat increases strength and vigour.
-It is for example hunted for meat in the Chittagong Hill Tracts in Bangladesh.
-In Myanmar too, its meat is sometimes consumed.
+Illegal hunting is another major threat to the Asian golden cat and is likely the primary driver of population declines over the past three generations.
+Its pelt and bones are used in traditional medicine, and its meat is considered a delicacy in some areas.
+In some regions people believe that the consumption of Asian golden cat meat increases strength and vigour.
 Poaching of the species is thought to be increasing in many areas.
-Trade in Asiatic golden cat furs has been observed along the Myanmar-Thailand and Myanmar-China border and in Sumatra as well as from areas in northeast India.
+Trade in Asian golden cat furs has been observed along the Myanmar-Thailand and Myanmar-China border and in Sumatra as well as from areas in northeast India.
 In south China, it has come increasingly under demand for this purpose as significant declines in tiger and leopard populations have shifted the focus to smaller felid species.
-Local people follow the tracks of the Asiatic golden cats and set snares or use hunting dogs to locate and corner it.
-The species is also threatened by indiscriminate snaring and by declining prey abundance due to a high bushmeat hunting pressure.
-Indiscriminate cables-snare trapping in Vietnam has probably already extirpated the Asiatic golden cat from many protected areas.
+The species is also threatened by indiscriminate snaring.
+This is most immediately apparent considering the species’ disappearance from industrially snared areas.
+Multiple camera-trap surveys in otherwise suitable habitats have reported low numbers of detections or no detections at all.

 Conservation Efforts and Protection Status

-The Asiatic golden cat is listed in Appendix I of CITES and fully protected over most of its range.
+The Asian golden cat is listed in Appendix I of CITES and fully protected over most of its range.
 Hunting is officially prohibited in Bangladesh, Cambodia, China, India, Indonesia, Peninsular Malaysia, Myanmar, Nepal, Thailand and Vietnam and is regulated in Lao PDR.
 There is no legal protection outside protected areas in Bhutan.
-The Asiatic golden cat is listed as Scheduled I species in the Indian Wildlife (Protection) Act 1972.
-Generally, greater regulation and enforcement of national and international laws are required to conserve the species on the long-term.
-Conservation of habitat and the establishment of habitat corridors are also important for the protection of the Asiatic golden cat.
+The Asian golden cat is listed as Scheduled I species in the Indian Wildlife (Protection) Act 1972.
+However, across all range countries, the implementation of conservation laws is hindered by limited resources and governance issues.
+Protected areas are the primary means of safeguarding the species and its habitat, but even within these areas, populations continue to decline.
+Furthermore, the overlap between protected areas and regions deemed suitable for the species is alarmingly low in certain parts of its range.
+Expanding protected area coverage on a significant scale is not a feasible option in the near future.
+Consequently, optimising the management and effectiveness of existing protected areas is absolutely critical for the species' survival in the long term.

 P. Meier